• Skip to primary navigation

 But in European countries, icing is usually thinner and glossier, with a higher ratio of sugar.
 Whether you call this cream cheese icing or frosting, you'll definitely call it delicious.

-Besides licking it off the spoon, here are some of my favorite uses for this easy cream cheese frosting recipe and its variations:
+Besides licking it off the spoon, here are some of my favorite uses for this less-sweet frosting recipe and its variations:

 Vanilla Whiskey Cream Cheese Frosting + Gluten-Free Persimmon Cake